dskaustubh/dskaustubh/README.md

 - ⚡ Fun fact: ...
 -->
 ### About me :😃
-## I am a final year student, currently pursuing my undergraduate degree in Computer Science at Ramaiah Institute of Technology.
-I am extremely curious about technology and its application to solve real-world problems.
+## I am a Software Engineer who is extremely curious about technology and its application to solve real-world problems.

 ### Contact me :📫